graphprotocol/rfcs/rfcs/0000-error-handling.md

 The indexing status API will be revamped.

-The subgraph indexing status API currently has the top level query:
+The following top level query is added:

-    indexingStatusesForSubgraphName(subgraphName: String!): [SubgraphIndexingStatus!]!

-This is changed to:

-    indexingStatusesForSubgraphName(subgraphName: String!): SubgraphIndexingStatus
+    indexingStatusForSubgraphName(subgraphName: String!): SubgraphIndexingStatus

 Which returns null if the name is not found, and returns the status for the current version of the subgraph otherwise.

-A field `failedAfter`  is added to record the block previous to the first error.
+A field `lastHealthyBlock`  is added to record the block previous to the first error.

 Errors are made more than just a string with the `Error` type.